Strength and Conditioning Bios

 Lanell Beckles, Assistant Strength and Conditioning Coordinator

-Lanell Beckles, a former strength and conditioning coach at American International College, is the new assistant strength and conditioning coordinator at Colby.
+Lanell Beckles, a former strength and conditioning coach at American International College, is in his second year as assistant strength and conditioning coordinator in the 2017-18 academic year.

 Beckles will work under head strength and conditioning coordinator Dawn Strout.

-Beckles was the assistant tennis coach at Colby last year and during the 2016 fall season.
+Beckles was the assistant tennis coach at Colby two years ago and during the 2016 fall season.
 He was a head tennis coach at Newbury College in the 2014-15 academic year.

 Beckles is active in helping the community learning basic tennis skills.
 He was in charge of a very successful free tennis clinic for local kids during the 2015-16 academic year.